 We are committed to your health and safety.
 Our Clinical Liaison team is closely following all national and local updates about procedural recommendations and PPE.
 If you have immediate concerns about your safety, please notify your recruiter.
 A Clinical Liaison (one of our on-staff Registered Nurses) will follow up shortly.

 Can I leave my assignment early/switch to a different assignment?

-The short answer is no. With staffing shortages expected to ramp up, travelers like you have never been more important.
+The short answer is no. With staffing shortages still on the rise, travelers have never been more important.
 Your facility, your coworkers, and the people in the community where you’re working are counting on you and the commitment you made to help.
 We will advocate for you every step of the way and help prepare for what’s next.